Monday 15 August 2022

 A good start for the Portuguese as a long-range broadside managed to damage and hole one of the cromsters.

 The other cromster inflicted some superficial damage on the Portuguese ship.
-This is one of teh changes I'm looking at and which I'll detail below.
+This is one of the changes I'm looking at and which I'll detail below.

-The first opened fire, but with no effect.
+The fort opened fire, but with no effect.

 In trying to run past the Dutch ship, though, the Portuguese vessel had strayed too close to the island and didn't turn away from the shallows in time.
 It took a fair bit of damage thanks to this error.